tgelo/tgelo.github.io/_posts/2017-01-11-spring-android-angular.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Token-Based authentication: Spring server [PART1]"
-date:   2016-06-04 13:50:39
+date:   2017-01-15 13:50:39
 categories: jekyll
 ---

-This post will be the first part of the Token Based Authentication cycle Spring Server + Android Client + JS client cycle.
+This post will be the first part of the Token Based Authentication cycle.

+The whole project consists of three parts:
+  * Spring server
+  * Android client
+  * JS client

-The goal of this post is to explain token based authentication using spring.
+The goal of this post is to describe Spring server.

-Technologies used:
+Technologies which are used:

-Spring boot with security and jpa
+* Spring boot with security and jpa
-Hibernate
+* Hibernate
-Ehcache as memory cache for tokens
+* Ehcache as memory cache for tokens
-Gradle
+* Gradle
-`H2 database`
-`liquibase`
+* H2 database
+* Liquibase

 Dependency

 Security

 Database

+    @Configuration
+    @EnableJpaRepositories("com.tgelo.domain")
+    @EnableTransactionManagement
+    public class DatabaseConfiguration {

+        @Bean
+        ServletRegistrationBean h2servletRegistration() {
+            ServletRegistrationBean registrationBean = new ServletRegistrationBean(new WebServlet());
+            registrationBean.addUrlMappings("/console/*");
+            return registrationBean;
+        }
+    }

 Controller